fadamsyah/personal-website/content/authors/admin/_index.md

 # I will be pursuing a MSc degree in Computer Vision at the [MBZUAI](https://mbzuai.ac.ae/) starting from Fall 2021, Insya Allah.
 Feel free to reach me for collaborations or inquiries :).
 ---

 Hello.
-I am an AI engineern intern at [Neurabot](https://neurabot.io/en) working on microscopic image analysis using Deep Learning.
+I am an AI engineer at [Neurabot](https://neurabot.io/en) working on microscopic image analysis using Deep Learning and Image Processing techniques.
 Currently, my main research interest is the application of Computer Vision and Deep Learning in medical imaging area.

 I received my BSc degree in Physics Engineering from Institut Teknologi Bandung (ITB) with the Cum Laude predicate.
 During my last year on the university, I worked on Self-Driving Cars research, especially on Control Systems and State Estimation.
 I was a member of the [ICoDeS](https://ik.fti.itb.ac.id/lab-icodes/) Laboratory under [Prof. Yul Y. Nazaruddin](https://scholar.google.com/citations?user=Rve3vEYAAAAJ&hl=en) supervision.